zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create an instance by using the wizard.md

     -   Read and confirm **Terms of Service**.
 9. Click **Create Instance**.

 When the instance is activated, click **ECS console** to view the instance details on the console.
-In the **Instance List** of the relevant region, you can view the information of the new instance, including the instance name, the Internet IP address, and the private IP address.
+In the **Instances** list of the relevant region, you can view the information of the new instance, including the instance name, the Internet IP address, and the private IP address.

 -   You can create an FTP site on the instance for transferring files.
 For more information, see [build an FTP site on an ECS instance](https://partners-intl.aliyun.com/help/doc-detail/51998.htm).
 -   To secure your instance after creation, we recommend that you perform security compliance inspection and configuration: